Tuesday June 29, 2010

 The 1979 Gulf of Mexico spill dumped five times as much oil and the deliberate spill during Gulf War I by Saddam Hussein and his henchmen was 20 times worse.

-Book Report: 'Anything Goes: A Biography of the Roaring Twenties' by Lucy Moore
+Book Review: 'Anything Goes: A Biography of the Roaring Twenties' by Lucy Moore

 Recent decades have seen the rise of local food and wine festivals, designed to promote nearby eateries and purveyors of drink.
 The idea of offering a vignette - a sampler of a bistro's culinary offerings - as an inducement to get prospects into the establishment for a full-priced meal seems to work.